Hystabec/Gossip-Simulator/README.md

 When opened a `window` and `console` will spawn.

 The `console` will show information about:
-1. when a new gossip insance is started
+1. when a new gossip instance is started
 2. when an NPC start telling gossip
 3. When an NPC tells another NPC gossip and the outcome of the gossip telling (remembered or ignored), with the reason for the outcome.

-The `window` shows all the NPCs (white circles as default) as well as 2 pannels `NPC Details` and `Gossip Selector`.
+The `window` shows all the NPCs (white circles as default) as well as 2 panels `NPC Details` and `Gossip Selector`.
 When a `NPC is hovered`, with the mouse cursor, the `other NPCs` will `change colour` to reflect their relationships with the other NPC `Green is liked` and `Red is disliked`,
-while the NPC remains hovered, the `NPC Details` pannel will display the relationships of the hovered NPC.
+while the NPC remains hovered, the `NPC Details` panel will display the relationships of the hovered NPC.
-The `NPC Details` pannel also shows the `NPCs ticked counter` this counter is updated each time the NPCs are ticked.
+The `NPC Details` panel also shows the `NPCs ticked counter` this counter is updated each time the NPCs are ticked.
-The `Gossip Selector` pannel contains a list of the currently active gossip instancese, selecting a gossip from the list will cause the NPCs that have heard the gossip to `highlight in purple`.
+The `Gossip Selector` panel contains a list of the currently active gossip instances, selecting a gossip from the list will cause the NPCs that have heard the gossip to `highlight in purple`.

 The NPCs are loaded from `NPC_Data.xml` when the program is started an will be renderer to the screen.
-The gossip instances are loaded from `Gossip_Data.xml` and will occure on the `startTick` specified in the file, the start tick relates to the `NPCs ticked counter` on the `NPC Details` pannel.
+The gossip instances are loaded from `Gossip_Data.xml` and will occur on the `startTick` specified in the file, the start tick relates to the `NPCs ticked counter` on the `NPC Details` pannel.
 NPCs will wait `1 NPC tick` after hearing a gossip instance before the start spreading it.

 -----